 - 1. The Food Standards Agency (FSA) has been monitoring incidents related to consumption of raw and powdered turmeric and its supplements.
-In light of these incidents and due to the uncertainties surrounding the composition and possible contamination of these commodities, the Committee on the Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) has been asked to comment on the risk to human health from turmeric and curcumin in their various forms. - 2.
-Turmeric is the common name for the rhizome (underground stem) of Curcuma longa L., a perennial herb cultivated in tropical and subtropical regions of the world.
+In light of these incidents and due to the uncertainties surrounding the composition and possible contamination of these commodities, the Committee on the Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) has been asked to comment on the risk to human health from turmeric and it's active secondary metabolites curcuminoids in their various forms which include supplements. - 2.
+Turmeric is the common name for the rhizome (underground stem) of Curcuma longa L (Linnaeus), a perennial herb cultivated in tropical and subtropical regions of the world.
 India is the largest producer of turmeric, supplying over 90 % of the world's demand (Olojede et al., 2009).
 There are approximately 70 varieties of C. longa cultivated in India (Sasikumar, 2005).
-For centuries, turmeric has been widely used for imparting colour and flavour to food, and in Indian and Chinese traditional medicine as a remedy for the treatment of inflammation and other diseases (Ammon and Wahl, 1991). - 3.
-Many of the purported pharmacological properties of turmeric have been attributed to curcumin (chemical name: diferuloylmethane).
-These properties include antioxidant, analgesic, anti-inflammatory, antiseptic, anticarcinogenic, chemopreventive, chemotherapeutic, antiviral, antibacterial, antifungal and antiplatelet activities (Alok et al., 2015).
+For centuries, turmeric has been widely used as a powder prepared from the rhizome for imparting colour and flavour to food, and in Indian and Chinese traditional medicine as a remedy for the treatment of inflammation and other diseases (Ammon and Wahl, 1991).
+In this powdered form it is also known as turmeric. - 3.
+Many of the purported pharmacological properties of turmeric have been attributed to curcuminoids, particularly curcumin (chemical name: diferuloylmethane).
+These properties include antioxidant, analgesic, antiinflammatory, antiseptic, anticarcinogenic, chemopreventive, chemotherapeutic, antiviral, antibacterial, antifungal and antiplatelet activities (Alok et al., 2015).
 Curcumin is a polyphenol compound naturally present within turmeric rhizomes.
-Its derivatives desmethoxycurcumin (DMC) and bisdemethoxycurcumin (BDMC)

-are also present within turmeric rhizomes.
+Its derivatives desmethoxycurcumin (DMC) and bisdemethoxycurcumin (BDMC) are also present within turmeric rhizomes.
 These compounds are collectively called "curcuminoids".